rashfael/sywtb-workflow-engine/docs/chapter-1/1-collaborative-editing.md

 ## Code Editor

-For our first "oops all code" editor, I'm adding [Monaco](https://microsoft.github.io/monaco-editor/) as the code editor and build a component that takes a LoroText and keeps the internal monaco model in sync with it.
+For our first "oops all code" editor, I'm adding [Monaco](https://microsoft.github.io/monaco-editor/) as the code editor of choice and build a component that takes a LoroText and keeps the internal Monaco model in sync with it.

-LoroText provides a `subscribe` method and monaco gives us `onDidChangeModelContent` to listen for changes.
+LoroText provides a `subscribe` method and monaco gives us `onDidChangeModelContent` to listen for changes and lets us update the respective other side.
 We need to add a reentrancy guard though, or updates will just loop indefinitely between the two.

 *[See the code for loro and monaco in the frontend.](https://github.com/rashfael/sywtb-workflow-engine/commit/c96521bbfa27558b0e0be65bf55d1f9e2b418e84)*

-With this we already have a code editor backed by a CRDT.
+With this we already have a code editor backed by a CRDT!

 Locally, that is.
 To actually persist the code and share it between clients, we need a server and talk to it via websockets.